aakovalev/chess-problem/readme.md

 This is a programming kata/dojo.
-The developed class ConfigurationSearcher can be used to solve chess puzzles (i.e. N-Queens problem and its generalized version of placing arbitrary chess pieces on arbitrary board).
+The developed class ConfigurationSearcher can be used to solve chess puzzles (i.e. N-Queens problem and its generalized version of placing arbitrary chess pieces at arbitrary board).
 The developed solution might be a subject of further optimizations.
 I have written it with a goal just to practice TDD approach.